 We are active participants in a great armed robbery and sadly we are robbing ourselves and our progeny.
 The weapon we skillfully brandish to commit the crime is social media.
 Through Twitter feeds or whatever media chosen, we are forfeiting, for convenience, any lasting record of our intimate thoughts and feelings.

 Society is losing too much of its soul through laziness and ignorance.
 We need to appreciate and participate in more lasting ways of sharing our thoughts and experiences.
-Write a letter, jot a note, send a postcard, you’ll be happy you did.
+Write a letter, jot a note, send a postcard, you’ll be happy you did and so will the recipient of your thoughtful gesture – I promise.